Changing Term Grades and Grading Disputes

 For those courses in which there is a grader or other teaching fellow, a student might either first approach the teaching fellow or approach you directly.
 In a seminar-style course for which there are many sections, such as ENGL 125 or FREN 110, the student may, when appropriate, be directed to speak with the course director.
 If the student is still dissatisfied after speaking with you or, if there is one, the course director, you should refer the student to the director of undergraduate studies of the department or program in which the course is offered.
 While the DUS cannot change a grade, he or she might help to settle a dispute that has proven otherwise difficult to resolve.

 The faculty legislation that established the Committee on Honors and Academic Standing categorically bars the committee from considering a petition from a student for a change of term grade.
 A student may, however, petition the committee for permission to submit an assignment or take an examination after end-of-term deadlines.
 The committee’s decision in such cases will, on occasion, result in an invitation from the committee to the instructor to report a new term grade for the student.
 Under no circumstances does the committee itself assign grades.
 The chair of the committee will contact the instructor directly about the outcome of any petitions from students that might result in an invitation to report a new term grade.

-A student may formally file an allegation with the Yale College Dean’s Office that the determination of her or his grade in a course resulted from discrimination based on race, sex, sexual orientation, gender identity or expression, color, religion, national or ethnic origin, or disability.
-In such cases, the Dean’s Office will refer the allegation to the Committee for the Dean’s Procedure for Student Complaints.
-For information about this procedure, see under “Student Complaints” in the Undergraduate Regulations.
-The liaison in the Yale College Dean’s Office to this committee is Ms. Therese Barbuto, 110C SSS, 432-2907, firstname.lastname@example.org.
+A student may formally file an allegation with the Office of Institutional Equity and Access that the determination of their grade in a course resulted from discrimination based on race, sex, sexual orientation, gender identity or expression, color, religion, national or ethnic origin, veteran status, or disability.
+Complaints may be sent to the attention of the dean of student affairs at firstname.lastname@example.org.